-Each reflection will serve as a record of the student's attendance and preparedness to participate in tutorial and will receive 1%.
-You will be submitting 10 reflections for the entire semester.
-The weekly submission of reflections is worth a total of 10%.
-The content quality of these will be evaluated cumulatively at the end of the course and is worth an additional 10% (for a total of 20% of the final grade).
-Reflections will be retained by the TA and will not be returned to students.
+Each commentary will serve as a record of the student's presence and participation in class and will receive 1%.
+Commentaries must be typed and can only be submitted in person in class.
+You will be submitting 10 commentaries for the entire course (worth 10%).
+The content and quality of these will be evaluated cumulatively at the end of the course and is worth an additional 10% (for a total of 20% of the course grade).